Jarell Quansah: Liverpool

+Bayer Leverkusen

+On 2 July 2025, Quansah signed for Bundesliga side Bayer Leverkusen on a five-year deal for an initial fee of £30 million, with an additional £5 million in add-ons.
+On 23 August, he scored his first goal on his Bundesliga debut in a 2–1 home defeat against Hoffenheim, By scoring his first goal for Leverkusen, he did his former Liverpool teammate Diogo Jota’s gaming celebration as a tribute to him.

 International career

 Eligible to play for England as well as Scotland, Ghana, and Barbados through his grandparents, Jarell Quansah first played with England youth teams, from under-16s level to the under-19s.

-In June 2022, Quansah was included in the England squad for the 2022 Under-19 Euro's.
+In June 2022, Quansah was included in the England squad for the 2022 Under-19 Euros.
 Starting all games as a centre-back during the competition in Slovakia, he played a key role in England's successful campaign.
-Most notably he scored the winner in the 2-1 semi-final victory against Italy.

-On 1 July 2022, Quansah started in the final and provided an assist for Callum Doyle to score the equalizer as England went on to defeat Israel 3-1 in extra time to win the tournament.
+Most notably he scored the winner in the 2–1 semi-final victory against Italy.
+On 1 July 2022, Quansah started in the final and provided an assist for Callum Doyle to score the equaliser as England went on to defeat Israel 3–1 in extra time to win the tournament.
 His performances during the competition led to his inclusion in the UEFA team of the tournament.

+Quansah made his England U20 debut during a 2–0 win over Germany in Manchester on 22 March 2023.
+On 10 May 2023, Quansah was included in the England squad for the 2023 FIFA U-20 World Cup.
+He started all four of their games at the tournament including the round of sixteen elimination against Italy.

+Quansah made his debut for the England U21s on 12 October 2023, coming on as a substitute in a 9–1 win against Serbia U21s.
+A year later he captained England in their last qualifier against Azerbaijan at Ashton Gate.

+On 21 May 2024, Quansah was announced as a provisional member of the expanded 33-member England squad for UEFA Euro 2024, his first call-up to the senior team.
+On 6 June 2024, England manager Gareth Southgate left Quansah out of the final 26-man squad.

+On 14 March 2025, Quansah was included in Thomas Tuchel's first England squad, for World Cup qualifying matches against Albania and Latvia.

+Quansah was included in the England squad for the 2025 UEFA European Under-21 Championship.
+He played every minute of their tournament including the final on 28 June as England defeated Germany 3–2 after extra time to lift the trophy.